MaxLeap/Docs/en/UserManual/Guide/Setting.md

 Please check [iOS Guide － Marketing](LC_DOCS_GUIDE_LINK_PLACEHOLDER_IOS#MARKETING_EN) or [Android Guide － Cloud Config](LC_DOCS_GUIDE_LINK_PLACEHOLDER_ANDROID#MARKETING_EN) for more detailed information of User Authentication.

 ##Email Settings
-LeapCloud can send emails automatically in following conditions:
+Leap Cloud can send emails automatically in following conditions:
 * **Email Verification**: You can decide whether your users need to verfiy their email when sign up or change email address by turning on/off "Verify user's email address".
 * Password Reset